Ion (mythology)

-According to Greek mythology, Ion (/ˈaɪ.ɒn/; Ἴων) was eponymous ancestor of the Ionians.
+According to Greek mythology, Ion (/ˈaɪ.ɒn/; Ἴων) was the eponymous ancestor of the Ionians.

-Family
+Genealogy

-Ion was the illegitimate child of Creüsa, the daughter of King Erechtheus of Athens and wife of Xuthus.
-His real father was the god Apollo.
+According to Euripides, Ion was the illegitimate child of Creusa, the daughter of the Athenian king Erechtheus and wife of Xuthus, by the god Apollo.
+According to the earliest known mythological accounts, including the Hesiodic Catalogue of Women, Ion was the legitimate son of Creusa and Xuthus.

+Ion was the husband of Helice, the daughter of Selinus, king of Aigialeia.
+Through her, he became the father of Bura.
+Later on, Ion built a city which he named after Helice.

 Mythology

 Euripides’ Ion

 One story of Ion is told in the tragedy play Ion by Euripides.
 Apollo had visited Creusa in a cave below Propylaea where she conceived Ion.
-When the princess gave birth to the child, she abandoned him in the same cave but Apollo father asked Hermes to take Ion from his cradle.
+When the princess gave birth to the child, she abandoned him in the same cave but his father Apollo asked Hermes to take Ion from his cradle.
 Ion was saved, raised and educated by a priestess of the Delphic Oracle.
 When the boy had grown, and Xuthus and Creusa came to consult the oracle about the means of obtaining an heir, the answer was, that the first human being which Xuthus met on leaving the temple should be his son.
 Xuthus met Ion, and recognized him as his son but, in fact, Apollo was giving him Ion as an adoptive son.
-Creusa, imagining the boy to be a son of her husband by a former beloved while she was childless, she caused a cup to be presented to the youth, which was filled with the poisonous blood of a dragon.
+Creusa, thinking the boy to be a son of her husband by a former beloved while she was childless, caused a cup to be presented to the youth, which was filled with the poisonous blood of a dragon.

 However, her plot was discovered, for as Ion, before drinking, poured out a libation to the gods, a pigeon which drank of it died on the spot.
 Creusa thereupon fled to the altar of the god.
-Ion dragged her away, and was on the point of killing her, when a priestess interfered, explained the mystery, and showed that Ion was the son of Creusa.
-Mother and son thus became reconciled, but Xuthus was not let into the secret.
-The latter, however, was satisfied, for he too received a promise that he should become a father, namely of Dorus and Achaeus.
+Ion dragged her away, and was on the point of killing her, when a priestess interfered, explained the truth, and showed that Ion was the son of Creusa.
+The mother and son thus reconciled, but Xuthus was not let into the secret.
+The latter, however, was satisfied after receiving a promise that he should become a father, namely of Dorus and Achaeus.